automataIA/wasm-knowledge-chatbot-rs/README.md

 - Ensure `wasm32-unknown-unknown` target is installed: `rustup target add wasm32-unknown-unknown`.

 ### Continuous Integration
-The workflow in `.github/workflows/ci.yml` enforces formatting, linting, checks and WASM tests:
+The current workflow in `.github/workflows/ci.yml`:
-- **rustfmt**: `cargo fmt --all -- --check`
-- **clippy**: `cargo clippy --all-targets -- -D warnings`
-- **check**: `cargo check`
+- **Rust job**: `cargo check`
-- **wasm tests**: headless Firefox via Geckodriver

-Key details:
-- Uses the nightly toolchain with explicit components `rustfmt, clippy` to guarantee availability.
+- **Build & Pages deploy**: Tailwind build, Trunk release build, copies `dist/` to `docs/`, uploads and deploys via GitHub Pages

+Notes:
-- Installs `wasm32-unknown-unknown` target.
+- Toolchains installed per job (nightly for check, stable for build) with the `wasm32-unknown-unknown` target.
-- Provisions Firefox + Geckodriver for browser tests.
+- Node 18 used for CSS pipeline (`npm ci`, `npm run build-css`).

+If you want CI to also enforce `rustfmt`, `clippy`, and run headless WASM tests, extend the workflow accordingly.
+Local commands are documented below.

 ### Troubleshooting CI
 - __Rustfmt missing on nightly__: Ensure the CI step installs nightly with components `rustfmt, clippy` and `override: true` so it doesn’t skip due to `rust-toolchain.toml`.